massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/org-structure.md

 ## Organization considerations
 {: #orgconsiderations}

 When you implement a single-organization architecture, the organization includes all of the cloud resources, services, and apps that you use to develop, manage, and deploy cloud apps.
-In {{site.data.keyword.Bluemix_notm}} Public, the organization provides segregation between accounts and is available across all regions.
+In {{site.data.keyword.cloud_notm}} Public, the organization provides segregation between accounts and is available across all regions.

 When you implement a multi-organization architecture, organizations provide the first level of boundary enforcement and abstraction that you can use to control and define what can be done and by whom.
 Design each organization around the different LOBs, the delivery phases, the roles of the users, specific projects, or a combination of these components.